Gabonese player collapses and dies during a league match | Goal.com

 “Tsinga died in the first half of his match against Missile FC on Saturday, March 2, 2019, in Libreville,” announced Rfi.

-"When he collapsed, several players gathered around Tsiga, who is suspected to have succumbed to a heart attack," according to Ghanaian radio station Yen FM.
+"When he collapsed, several players gathered around Tsiga, who is suspected to have succumbed to a heart attack," reported Ghanaian radio station Yen FM.

 Meanwhile, Gabon coach Daniel Cousin has finally signed a contract with the Gabonese Football Federation (Fegafoot).
 Cousin was working without a written contract since being handed permanent Gabon reigns since last year.